 Harris County allows the Sheriff's Department and Constable Precincts to enter into contractual agreements with businesses, homeowner associations, independent school districts, and municipal utility districts to provide dedicated patrol deputies within their catchment area.
-The current policy requires that contracts starting in the middle of a fiscal year be reimbursed by customers for 100% of the cost.
+The current policy requires that contracts start at the County being reimbursed for 100% of the cost of the deputies.
 In subsequent years, entities can lower their commitment to 70% or 80% of deputies time and cost.
 Below is a chart of how much the County spends and receives as part of the contract patrol program (in millions).

-FY20 FY21 FY22 FY23 FY24 Number of Contracted Officers 975 1,015 1,040 1,142 1,201 Cost Covered by Customers \$71.9M \$78.6M \$82.5M \$95.0M \$104.8M Cost Covered by County \$25.6M \$27.9M \$29.4M \$31.6M \$34.9M Total Cost \$97.5M \$106.5M \$111.9M \$126.6M \$139.7M
+FY20 FY21 FY22 FY23

+Number of Contracted Officers 975 1,015 1,040 1,142

+Cost Covered by Customers 71.9 78.6 82.5 95.0

+Cost Covered by County 25.6 27.9 29.4 31.6

+Total Cost 97.5 106.5 111.9 126.6